hsflabstanford/restaurant-sales/README.md

 # Introducing Plant Based Analogs to Restaurants

-Using restaurant sales data from Palate to determine if introducing modern plant-based analogs reduces meat and animal-based purchases.
+Using restaurant sales data to determine if introducing modern plant-based analogs reduces meat and animal-based purchases.

 **This repo is the data pipeline**: raw data through cleaning, labeling, and aggregation to the model-ready dataset.
 The models, estimates and figures built on